Annals

 Table 1: Holt entries in the 1626 Survey of the Manor of Rochdale

 The 1626 Survey of the Manor of Rochdale is the most detailed single source for Holt landholding in the early seventeenth century.
-Compiled during the lordship of the Byron family, the survey was a formal administrative document recording the obligations owed to the lord of the manor and the extent of each tenant's holding.
+Sir Robert Heath had the Survey of 1626 made, and in 1638 sold the manor to the mortgagee, Sir John Byron, for £2,500.
+The survey was a formal administrative document recording the obligations owed to the lord of the manor and the extent of each tenant's holding.
 The entries below represent every instance where the surname Holt appears explicitly in the survey text.

 Township Name(s) as listed Tenement or holding Rent or service Notes

-Hundersfield James Holt Messuage and lands in Stubley Customary rent (as listed in survey) Principal Holt tenant associated with Stubley.
+Hundersfield James Holt Messuage and lands in Stubley Customary rent Principal Holt tenant associated with Stubley.

-Hundersfield Heirs of Holt Tenement in Whitworth Customary rent Indicates continuity of a deceased Holt tenant; surname retained.
+Hundersfield Heirs of Robert Holt Tenement in Whitworth (holding of the late Robert Holt of Stubley).
+Customary rent Indicates continuity of a deceased Holt tenant.

 Hundersfield Holt of Stubley Lands adjoining Stubley Hall Free rent and suit of court Confirms the Stubley line’s status as free tenants.